 Students in this track complete one full year (three academic quarters) of MPH-only coursework after the second or third year of medical school.
 International work occurs in summers, between rotations, in specialized rotations, or by taking time off.
 Due to the necessity of meshing MPH and medical school curricula, MD/MPH students work closely with their academic advisers to ensure completion of all requirements.

-* Practicum requirement can be fulfilled by the Global Health Immersion Program (GHIP) or by a Rural Underserved Opportunities Program (RUOP) experience that incorporates cross-cultural learning.
+* Practicum requirement may be fulfilled by the Global Health Immersion Program (GHIP) or by a Rural Underserved Opportunities Program (RUOP) experience that incorporates cross-cultural learning.
+For more information on this, please email email@example.com.

 † Ideally, students will complete their thesis before MS Year 4, although many students need some time in this year to complete their write-up and prepare for the oral presentation.